tektoncd/community/teps/0060-remote-resource-resolution.md

 At that point Pipelines' maintainers would need to decide how best to provide default resolvers "out of the box".
-One possible approach would be to deploy the `ResourceRequest` lifecycle reconciler and a set of resolvers as part of Pipelines' `release.yaml`.
+One possible approach would be to deploy the `ResolutionRequest` lifecycle reconciler and a set of resolvers as part of Pipelines' `release.yaml`.

 ### Function and Struct Helpers